jogo1309/Translation-Station-API/README.md

 # Translation-Station-API
 The API for my final year project the Translation station.
-Built in Python it uses Tensorflow and Keras to train a recurrent neural network that translates from english to french.
+Built in Python, using Tensorflow and Keras, three different recurrent neural networks have been trained to translate from English to French.
+There is one endpoint `/translate/<model_id>/<sentance>` used to translate text using the specified model and given english sentence.
+It returns both the English and French translation in a JSON object.
 ## Prerequisites
 1. Python 3.7
 2. [Pip](https://pip.pypa.io/en/stable/installing/) if it isn't installed when you install Python (used to install Pipenv)